William Cooper (chemical manufacturer): Early life and career

 Cooper was born in Clunbury, Shropshire.
 He trained as a veterinary surgeon and by the 1843 he had moved to set up a practice in Berkhamsted, Hertfordshire.
 Legend has it that he arrived in town with nothing but a bag with containing the tools of his trade.
 In 1849, Cooper became one of the first veterinary surgeons to qualify from the Royal College of Veterinary Surgeons.
 In the 1851 census he is recorded as a resident of the High Street in Berkhamstead.
 He later moved to a house on the High Street called The Poplars; this house was later the birthplace of the actor Sir Michael Hordern in 1911.

-As a veterinary surgeon he was frequently confronted by the horrendous condition of farm animals caused by various parasitic insects, in particular a skin disease which afflicted sheep known as sheep scab - at the time treated very ineffectually by only ointments composed of tobacco stalk and brimstone emulsified in goose fat.
+As a veterinary surgeon he was frequently confronted by the horrendous condition of farm animals caused by various parasitic insects, in particular a skin disease which afflicted sheep known as sheep scab - at the time treated very ineffectually by only ointments composed of tobacco stalk and sulphur emulsified in goose fat.
 Cooper began to conduct his own experiments with preparations of arsenic and sulphur.
 By 1852 his experiments were conclusive enough for him to market the first truly effective sheep dip, known as "Cooper's dip".
 The product was sold in a powdered form which was easily transportable.

 Cooper & Nephews

 Cooper set up his own manufacturing firm in Berkhamsted, and the chemical works became a major employer in the town.
 From 1852 throughout the remainder of the 19th century the Berkhamstead based business expanded at considerable speed, the newly built factory taking every advantage of the new mechanical innovations of the day.
-In the 1860s the horses powered mills were replace with steam powered machinery.
+In the 1860s the horse powered mills were replaced with steam powered machinery.
 The factory had its own printing press producing labels of a complicated design in order to prevent the sheep dip being faked by the unscrupulous.